enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 Here is another example `Controller`, which uses the concept of Process Local Tracing.
-This is a way to include information in your distributed trace that highlights execution or behavior within that local node's process This example is meant to illustrate critical lifecycle phase timings:
+This is a way to include information in your distributed trace that highlights execution or behavior within that local node's process.
+This example is meant to illustrate critical lifecycle phase timings of your business logic:

 ```scala
 class LifecycleController extends Controller {